HardisonCo/.github/international/sultanate-of-oman/om-health/hms-sys/index.md

 ## Integration Points

-This document outlines how HMS-SYS is integrated with om_Health systems in Sultanate of Oman.
+This document outlines how HMS-SYS is integrated with om-health systems in Sultanate of Oman.